CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise2.md

     ![](../images/ex2-25.png)

-    and Copilot will start answering the question
+1. Copilot will process and return an answer, typically including a SQL query.

     ![](../images/ex2-26.png)

-1. Once the answer is returned by Copilot,

     ![](../images/ex2-27.png)

-    you can either **click the copy code button** and paste it into the query editor
+1. You can either click the **Copy Code** button to manually paste the SQL into the query editor, or use the **Insert Code** button to automatically add it to your active query editor tab.

     ![](../images/ex2-28.png)

-    or click the **insert code button** to have it instantly pasted into the current active query editor sheet.

     ![](../images/ex2-29.png)

-1. Once the code is copied into the query editor, you **click the run button** it to see the results.
+1. Once the code is added to the query editor, click the **Run** button to execute it and view the results.

     ![](../images/ex2-30.png)

-1. Try the following question suggestions in the chat pane and see the results.
-Feel free to run the SQL it provides from the answers, or just move on to the next question:
+1. Try the following suggested questions in the Copilot chat pane and review the results.
+You can choose to run the generated SQL in the query editor or simply proceed to the next question.

-    > Note: Copilot for SQL database in Microsoft Fabric is in **preview** and you may encounter unexpected results.
-If so, try the question again or move on to the next question.
+    > **Note:** Copilot for SQL Database in Microsoft Fabric is currently in **preview**.
+You may occasionally encounter unexpected results if that happens, try rephrasing the question or move on to the next one.

     > ![](../media/2025-01-30_9.43.24_AM.png)

-    ##### **Performance and Database Questions**
+    ### **Performance and Database Questions**

     ```Question
     What table is using the most space?